ruizaj13/ruizaj13/README.md

 and better the world one line of code at a time!

 -----
-**Currently working on:** A platform which aggregates asylum case data for attorneys to leverage with the goal being to supplement their planning and strategization to increase the chance their clients have a positive outcome in court and recieve asylum status.
+**Most Recent Work:** A platform which aggregates asylum case data for attorneys to leverage with the goal being to supplement their planning and strategization to increase the chance their clients have a positive outcome in court and recieve asylum status.